twisted-nematic57/AOC_AMS/README.md

 ### So what if it's running on an m68k with 170 KB RAM?
 You're coding in an interpreted language.

 That's correct, and I mentioned it in the first FAQ's answer for a reason.
 I don't want to make myself look like some sort of assembly wizard, which I'm not.
 There's just a certain 'feel' to TI-BASIC on AMS, and although you don't have 100% control over memory contents, it is fun to figure out how to elegantly mold my solution to the problem into the calc's highly unique set of programming features and datatypes.
+It is also [very well-documented](https://debrouxl.github.io/gcc4ti/estack.html#top_estack) and quite predictable because it's so relatively simple, so it's not like I'm unknowingly using gobs of memory either.

 I suppose that I can also show that I know problem-solving so well that I can finish the entirety of Advent of Code with a language that the most powerful LLM in the world doesn't know - there simply isn't enough training data as not many people have converted their TI-BASIC to plaintext and posted it on the Internet.